-Litigation - The Company is a defendant in legal actions arising from time to time in the normal course of business.
+The Company is a defendant in legal actions arising from time to time in the normal course of business.
 Management believes that the ultimate liability, if any, arising from these matters will not materially affect the CFS, based on information known as of the date the CFS were available to be issued.

-FHLB Letters of Credit - The Company uses letters of credit to pledge to certain public deposits.
-The balance of these letters of credit was \$199.0 million and \$199.0 million at December 31, 2020 and 2019, respectively.
+FHLB Letters of Credit - The Company has used FHLB letters of credit to pledge to certain public deposits.
+The balance of the FHLB letters of credit at December 31, 2020 was \$199.0 million.
+These letters of credit expired in July 2021 and the Company began pledging securities to these public funds rather than renewing the letters of credit.
+As a result, there were no FHLB letters of credit outstanding at December 31, 2021.

 Lease Commitments - The Company leases certain office facilities and office equipment under operating leases.
-Rent expense for all operating leases totaled approximately \$2.4 million in 2020 and \$2.0 million in 2019.
-Occupancy expense was reduced by approximately \$856 thousand and \$891 thousand for rental income during 2020 and 2019, respectively.
-Future minimum lease payments due under non-cancelable operating leases as of December 31, 2020 are as follows:
+Rent expense for all operating leases totaled approximately \$2.5 million in 2021, \$2.4 million in 2020, and \$2.0 million in 2019.
+Occupancy expense was reduced by approximately \$890 thousand, \$856 thousand, and \$891 thousand for rental income during 2021, 2020, and 2019, respectively.
+Future minimum lease payments due under non-cancelable operating leases as of December 31, 2021 are as follows: